18F/identity-idp/README.md

 $ yarn install
 ```

-#### I am receiving errors related to Capybara in feature tests
-You may need to install _chromedriver_ or your chromedriver may be the wrong version (`$ which chromedriver && chromedriver --version`).

-chromedriver can be installed using [Homebrew](https://formulae.brew.sh/cask/chromedriver) or [direct download](https://chromedriver.chromium.org/downloads).
-The version of chromedriver should correspond to the version of Chrome you have installed `(Chrome > About Google Chrome)`; if installing via Homebrew, make sure the versions match up.
-After your system recieves an automatic Chrome browser update you may have to upgrade (or reinstall) chromedriver.

-If `chromedriver -v` does not work you may have to [allow it](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) with `xattr`.

 #### I am receiving errors when creating the development and test databases

 If you receive the following error (where _whoami_ == _your username_):